-When someone says the word “spring” to a saltwater angler who enjoys fishing in the Chesapeake Bay where it meets with the Atlantic ocean, immediately two fish come to mind: tautog and big red drum.
-Since we’ve addressed tautog previously here on the pages of FishTalk, now let’s focus on those big reds.
+When someone says the word “spring” to a saltwater angler who enjoys fishing in the southern Chesapeake, the run of bull redfish immediately comes to mind.
 Before indulging in the bite there are some elements to be aware of and a few essentials to gather, to hopefully avoid coming back to the dock with disappointed faces.
-The first of these essential elements is timing.
+Timing, tides, gear, bait, and more all come into play.

 beth holding up a huge redfish